Skip to main content

 The highest demands are placed on H1 lubricants.
 Only lubricants certified with H1 may be used at all points in the food, pharmaceutical and animal feed industries where incidental, technically unavoidable contact between the lubricant and the product may occur.
 The ingredients in H1 lubricants must be certified with HX-1 ("Ingredients for use in H1 lubricants - incidental contact").
 Prerequisite for HX-1 certification is a listing in 21 CFR §178.3570 or a GRAS notification (Part 182 and 184).
 Otherwise, a time-consuming notification process is required.

-We are pleased to announce that we have launched our product Discover LUBIO® EP 3 successfully certified according to the standards of the NSF category HX-1.
+We are pleased to announce that we have launched our product LUBIO® EP 3 successfully certified according to the standards of the NSF category HX-1.
 For further information, please refer to the NSF White Book™ or the Regulatory Information Sheet.
 It is our goal to continue to develop further LUBIO®-products to be certified.
 We are happy to answer any questions you may have.

 We check the FDA status of our products and their ingredients as standard.
 You can find the relevant information in our "Regulatory Information Sheets", which we will be happy to send you on request.